Lenovo LaptopLenovo Thinkpad X230

 Disconnect the cooling fan cable from the motherboard.

-Remove two screws and released one snap.
+Remove two screws and release one snap.

 Clean the cooling fan with a brush.